Lio Rush: All Elite Wrestling (2021–2022)

-New Japan Pro-Wrestling (2021-present)
+New Japan Pro-Wrestling (2021–2023)

-Lio Rush made his New Japan debut at the Super J-Cup.
+Lio Rush made his New Japan Pro-Wrestling (NJPW) debut at the Super J-Cup.
 After that, he went on to suffer a few losses from El Phantasmo.
 After a victory over Rocky Romero, Rush qualified for the New Japan Cup USA 2021 before making headlines once he and Yoh went on to win the Super Junior Tag League the following year and will face the IWGP Junior Heavyweight Tag Team Champions, TJP and Francesco Akira at Wrestle Kingdom 17.
-At Wrestle Kingdom 17 on January 4, 2023 Rush and Yoh were unsuccessful at winning the IWGP Junior Heavyweight Tag Team Champions from Catch 2/2.